FabrizioBrancati/Queuer/README.md

 Communication
 =============

-- If you need help, use Stack Overflow.
+- If you need help, open an issue.
 - If you found a bug, open an issue.
 - If you have a feature request, open an issue.
 - If you want to contribute, see [Contributing](https://github.com/FabrizioBrancati/Queuer#contributing) section.